-Maggie Appleton is the Director of Policy and Partnerships for Educate! and leads Educate!'s government engagement strategy in Uganda, Rwanda and Kenya.
+Maggie Appleton is the Managing Director for Educate! and leads Educate!'s government engagement strategy and innovation in Uganda, Rwanda, and Kenya.

 She is inspired most by Educate!’s proactive approach: “We all know about the problems that challenge our world, most especially Africa.
 I love Educate! because it empowers young people to think about solutions!”
 Maggie is currently pursuing a masters degree in international education at Columbia University, Teachers College.

 Meghan is a Monitoring and Evaluation professional who is dedicated to figuring out how best to help youth around the world succeed and prepare them to enter the labor market.
 An economist by training, Meghan was inspired by Educate!'s commitment to learning from monitoring and evaluation data in order to build a systems-based, scalable solution to the skills gap youth face.
 Meghan believes this type of learning is essential to remaining accountable to the youth Educate! serves.
 As Evaluation Director, Meghan oversees Educate!’s strategic learning agenda: designing evaluations, managing their execution, and processing the resulting data for learning.